sirnoob-1/pythonprojects/SpotifyMediaCompiler/README.md

 ```
 - Line 28 (Change to your spotify client id)
 - Line 29 (Change to your spotify client secret)
+- Line 111 (Change to your station IP with the endpoint '/api/nowplaying/{1, or applicable station number}
 - Line 193 (Change to the prefix of your jingles to filter them out of the data)
 ```
 --